-While you can be any age when you rent your first apartment, it’s most likely you’re either a recent high school or college graduate.
-With everything else you have to learn at this time — think paying taxes, building credit, and job hunting — learning how the apartment rental process works can feel like just one more item on a long list of confusing things you’re required to learn.
+While you can be any age when you rent your first apartment, you're most likely a recent high school or college graduate.
+With everything else you have to learn at this time such as paying taxes, building credit, and job hunting — learning how the apartment rental process works can feel like just one more item on a long list of confusing things you’re required to learn.

-But there’s no need to worry about this one.
+However, there’s no need to worry about this one.
 Property Management, Inc. has you covered with this quick and informative guide to renting your first apartment.
-We’re collecting all the essential information so you can be armed with information as you begin this process.
+We’re collecting all the essential information so you can be armed with information as you begin this process informed and confident.

 No matter how intimidating the apartment search can appear, there’s no other way to begin than just to dive in.
 The first step in renting an apartment is to simply begin finding rental listings.
 Make lists, spreadsheets, or whatever works for you as you record apartments that look good to you or that you’ve contacted the owner of.